The 20 Best Trichohepatoenteric Syndrome Doctors in Japan

 Kyoto, JP

-Eitaro Hiejima practices in Kyoto, Japan.
+Eitaro Hiejima practices practicing medicine in Kyoto, Japan.
 Hiejima is rated as an Experienced expert by MediFind in the treatment of Trichohepatoenteric Syndrome.
-Their top areas of expertise are Hemophagocytic Lymphohistiocytosis, Non-Langerhans-Cell Histiocytosis, Histiocytosis, Reticulohistiocytoma, and Liver Transplant.
+They are also highly rated in 3 other conditions, according to our data.
+Their clinical expertise encompasses Hemophagocytic Lymphohistiocytosis, Trichorrhexis Nodosa, Non-Langerhans-Cell Histiocytosis, Trichohepatoenteric Syndrome, and Liver Transplant.

 Learn about our expert tiers